blackducksoftware/exponential-backoff-tool/README.md

 Enable debugging.
 * `-d, --duration`
 *(Integer)* How long to keep retrying for (Default: -1)
+* `-b, --enable-metrics`
+Enable collection of call metrics.
+The metrics are output as a a csv file, eb-metrics.csv.
 * `-e, --expression`
 *(String)* A mathmematical expression representing the time to wait on each retry (Default: "0").
 The variable 'x' is the current iteration (0 based).